apache/airflow/docs/apache-airflow/security/security_model.rst

 Airflow security model - user types
 -----------------------------------

 The Airflow security model involves different types of users with varying access and capabilities:

+While - in smaller installations - all the actions related to Airflow can be performed by a single user, in larger installations it is apparent that there different responsibilities, roles and capabilities that need to be separated.

+This is why Airflow has the following user types:

+* Deployment Managers - overall responsible for the Airflow installation, security and configuration
+* Authenticated UI users - users that can access Airflow UI and API and interact with it
+* DAG Authors - responsible for creating DAGs and submitting them to Airflow

+You can see more on how the user types influence Airflow's architecture in :doc:`/core-concepts/overview`, including, seeing the diagrams of less and more complex deployments.

 Deployment Managers
 ...................